Ridley Scott's unrealised projects: The Prisoner

 In January 2016, Scott was in early negotiations to direct the film version of the 1968 British TV series The Prisoner.

 Wraiths of the Broken Land

 In May 2016, it was announced that Scott would direct an adaptation of S. Craig Zahler's Western novel Wraiths of the Broken Land, with Drew Goddard writing the script and co-producing with Genre Films.
 However, the project fell into development hell and its fate is unknown after the Acquisition of 21st Century Fox by Disney was completed.

-The Batman

-On January 30, 2017, Scott was on the list to replace Ben Affleck as director of The Batman, possibly with Affleck starring, but Matt Reeves got the job instead, with Robert Pattinson replacing Affleck as Bruce Wayne/Batman.

 The Battle of Britain

 In April 2017, Scott was set to direct a film about the Battle of Britain for 20th Century Studios from a Matthew Orton script, which was described as a "passion project" for the director.
 However, the project fell into development hell and its fate was unknown after the Acquisition of 21st Century Fox by Disney was completed.
 As of October 31, 2024, the project was still in development, under a new script being written by Joe Penhall.